CDRH/orchid/docs/README.md

   `POST`, `DELETE`, etc
 - `not` - The path and query string must _not_ match this string or regular expression.
 This allows excluding some matches for the `from` value.
-- `no_qs` - The query string will be dropped and not added to `to`, the destination URL.
+- `drop_qs` - The query string will be dropped and not added to `to`, the destination URL.
+It will still be matched against the `from` value though.

 ### Routes